fdfragoso/web-scrapper/README.md

 The list is show 5 by 5 results.
 Pressing any key the user can see the next 5 results.

+For search suggestions try games or computer science or any academic field.

 ---

 ## 🔧 Built with<a name = "built_using"></a>